Insights

 mins to read

-Churn sucks.
-Losing a customer hurts the business much more than losing a deal, because it eats away at the benefits of having a recurring revenue model.
+Churn is at the core of unsustainable SaaS businesses.
+Losing a customer hurts the business much more than losing a deal because it eats away at the benefits of having a recurring revenue model.

 But unfortunately, churn is hitting harder than ever this year.
 Profitwell reported an 18% increase in churn in April (compared to 2022) in their May 2023 SaaS index of nearly 3900 B2B SaaS companies.